pkwiatek6/DiscrodBot/README.md

 Flip a coin - flips a coin - no beginning character required

 ## Commands in Progress
-/testing - effects currently unknown - peter is a mad man
+/testing - debug command, force pushes data to the datbase currently.

 /Schedule - used to schedule future sessions between players